 What to discuss in 1:1s

-Pro Tip: Most managers at Nebulab use Fellow to run the agendas for their 1:1s.
+Pro Tip: Managers at Nebulab use Lattice to run the agendas for their 1:1s.
 It automatically syncs with your calendar, and it can suggest a bunch of useful discussion topics for your meetings.
 We even have a couple of pre-defined 1:1 templates you can take inspiration from.

 In the introduction to this chapter, we hinted briefly at what's typically discussed during 1:1 meetings.
 For most reports, 1:1s will be a place to discuss how things are going on a personal and professional level, to provide and gather feedback about their performance and yours, to promote their growth, to keep them informed and collect feedback about any new company-wide initiatives.